Go to local site:

 Toffee apples, guys and bonfires... read all about it for everything you need to celebrate this uniquely British event.

 Bonfire Night, or Guy Fawkes’ Night is a uniquely British event with a macabre background: Guy Fawkes was one of the people who led the Gunpowder Plot against King James I by blowing up Parliament with tons of explosives.
-The plot was foiled and now we annually burn an effigy of Guy Fawkes every November on the 5th.
+The plot was foiled and now we in the UK burn an effigy of Guy Fawkes every November on the 5th.

-Here are some ideas to get your kids really into the spirit of things!
+Here are some ideas to get your kids really into the spirit of Bonfire Night:

 Make A Guy!